 Final Thoughts

-If you want to keep track of all your fitness activities and general fitness levels, then a Fitbit device is a great way of doing so.
+If you want to keep track of all your fitness activities and general fitness levels, then a Fitbit device is an excellent way.

 Fitbit allows you to set goals and gives you the tools to monitor them.
-You even have the ability to monitor your sleep and your food intake throughout the day so if you have a weight loss goal in mind, Fitbit does set you up for success.
+You can even monitor your sleep and nutrition intake throughout the day.
+Fitbit sets you up for success if you have a weight loss goal.

-Having said that, automatically tracking your indoor training can be limited when you’re using a Fitbit.
+That said, automatically tracking your indoor training can be limited when using a Fitbit.

-Overall, once you have your Fitbit set up how you like it and find a way that works for you, I’m sure you’ll find it to be a great training tool and something that will help you attain your goals…maybe even exceed them!
+Overall, once you have your Fitbit set up how you like it and find a way that works for you, I’m sure you’ll find it a great training tool and something that will help you attain your goals… maybe even exceed them!

-Speaking of which, we’re halfway through the year, how are your 2021 goals coming along?
+Speaking of which, how are your cycling goals coming along?
 Check out our article on improving your performance with these cycling training plans.